 I understand and have not violated the Seminary’s position on plagiarism.

-For projects, theses, and dissertations, students are asked to sign the statement regarding plagiarism found on a separate sheet in the “Format Guidelines for WTS Theses, Dissertations, and Projects,” available on the Westminster’s website.
+For projects, theses, and dissertations, students are asked to sign the statement regarding plagiarism when they submit their approved copy.

 All members of the community are asked and expected to uphold and protect this Honor Code that “we may live peaceful and quiet lives in all godliness and holiness,” which “is good and pleases God our Savior” (1 Timothy 2:2-3).
 For procedures for dealing with, and consequences of infractions of the Honor Code, please see the Student Directory and Handbook.
 Students may not transfer to Westminster credit hours for courses taken at another school during the period of suspension.